GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Quality.
 E.g. ISO 9000
 - Growth = Stress + Rest.
 E.g. PDCA, Kaizen, Virtuous Circle
 - Nature to be commanded must be obeyed ~ Francis Bacon, "Novum Organum" (The New Organon) (1620).
+Probblems can be better solved if you have a better understanding of the situation and deal with the factors involved.
+In swordsmanship the path to your opponent is through their sword, i.e. if you don't manage their sword and just try to hit them, then you may get hit yourself.
 - (story, struggle) > (excellence, experience)
 - Problem Solving.
 E.g. [How to Solve It](https://en.wikipedia.org/wiki/How_to_Solve_It) by George Pólya:
     - Understand the problem